itssr07/Youtube-Clone/README.md

-# Youtube-Clone
-YouTube Clone is a front-end project built with HTML, CSS, and JavaScript that replicates the basic layout and design of YouTube's homepage.
-It features responsive design, a sidebar menu, and video thumbnails — perfect for practicing modern web development without frameworks.
 # 🎥 YouTube Clone

 A simple and responsive clone of YouTube built using HTML, CSS, and JavaScript.
 This project replicates the basic layout and functionality of YouTube's homepage, including video thumbnails, navigation sidebar, and responsive design.